psychoinformatics-de/inm-icf-utilities/docs/source/user/datalad.rst

 Cloning will retrieve a lightweight dataset, which does not (yet) contain file content.
 File content can be retrieved with `datalad get`.
 DataLad will handle download and unpacking of the tar file.
+Take a look at the section :ref:`dl-advanced` to learn about useful convenience features DataLad adds on top of this.

 .. rubric:: footnotes